Oil falls as sinking demand outweighs stimulus hopes

 “Global isolation measures are leading to an unprecedented collapse in oil demand,” it said.

-The weakening demand will lead oil refineries to cut processing rates and drive a rise in inventories, which in turn will increase pressure on crude prices that Goldman expects will remain near $20 a barrel in the second quarter.
+The weakening demand is leading oil refineries from Texas to Thailand to reduce operating rates.

+That, in turn, will increase pressure on crude prices that Goldman expects will remain near $20 a barrel in the second quarter.

 At the same time, the collapse of a supply-cut pact between the Organization of the Petroleum Exporting Countries and other producers led by Russia, known as OPEC+, is set to boost oil supply, with Saudi Arabia planning to ship more than 10 million bpd from May.